Chapter 12: SFT Data Design and Instruction Systems¶

 }

-12.2.3 Template Design for Single-Turn, Multi-Turn, Tool-Assisted, and Constrained Output
+12.2.3 Template Design for Single-Turn, Multi-Turn, Tool-Assisted, and Constrained-Output Formats¶

-Single-turn templates work best as the basic coverage layer.
+Single-turn templates are best suited as the foundation coverage layer.
 They emphasize clear intent, sufficient input, and stable response.
-Such templates fit summarization, rewriting, extraction, direct Q&A, and classification.
-The key in design is not how flowery the language is, but whether task boundaries are clear and whether the answer is unique or the acceptable range is explicit.
+Such templates are appropriate for summarization, rewriting, extraction, direct Q&A, and classification judgment tasks.
+The focus during design is not on linguistic elegance, but on whether task boundaries are clear and whether the answer is unique or has a well-defined acceptable range.

-Multi-turn templates are closer to real interaction.
-Their value is training the model to understand context continuity, recognize information gaps, maintain a consistent stance across turns, and make local updates rather than full rewrites in response to follow-ups.
-What matters most in multi-turn templates is not the number of turns but whether the relationships between turns are meaningful.
-For example, the user supplements conditions, corrects premises, changes objectives, asks for compression, or requests format conversion—these are real high-value scenarios.
+Multi-turn templates more closely approximate real interactions.
+Their value lies in training the model to understand contextual continuity, recognize information gaps, maintain consistent positions across prior turns, and perform local updates—rather than complete re-answering—in response to follow-up questions.
+The most important factor in multi-turn templates is not the number of turns, but whether the turn relationships are meaningful.
+Examples include: the user supplying additional conditions, correcting a premise, changing an objective, requesting a more concise response, or asking for a format conversion—these are all genuinely high-value scenarios.

-Tool-assisted templates are an increasingly critical class in modern SFT.
-They require the model not only to "speak" but also to "decide when to act, how to act, and how to integrate the action result into the final response."
-In such templates, the annotation team must clearly specify tool names, parameter schemas, call timing, exception handling, and the way to integrate the final answer.
-If the template only teaches the model to "output a tool-call string upon seeing a certain kind of problem," without teaching it to judge tool-use boundaries, mis-calling or over-calling easily occurs in production.
+Tool-assisted templates are an increasingly critical category in modern SFT.
+They require the model not only to "speak" but also to "decide when to act, how to act, and how to integrate action results into the final response."
+Toolformer incorporates the timing, parameters, and result integration of API calls into the language model training objective; ReAct interleaves reasoning traces with actions; both provide methodological grounds for tool-assisted templates (Schick et al., 2023; Yao et al., 2023).
+In this type of template, annotation teams must explicitly specify tool names, parameter schemas, invocation timing, exception handling, and final response integration.
+If templates only teach the model "upon seeing a certain type of question, output a certain tool-call string" without teaching it to judge the boundary of tool use, the deployed model is likely to suffer from erroneous or excessive invocations.

-Constrained output templates serve structured system-integration scenarios, especially fit for RAG, Agents, form processing, review systems, and annotation assistance.
-The key is not just "output JSON," but having the model understand field constraints, enum value ranges, null-value policies, handling of missing information, and inter-field dependencies.
-Many format errors are not because the model can't handle brackets, but because the template did not teach it "how to legally express uncertainty when uncertain."
+Constrained-output templates address structured system integration scenarios and are particularly appropriate for RAG, agent, form processing, review systems, and data annotation assistance tasks.
+The key is far more than "output JSON"; it is making the model understand field constraints, enumeration value ranges, null-value policies, methods for handling missing information, and inter-field dependencies.
+OpenAI's Structured Outputs and function calling documentation both treat JSON Schema and tool parameter schemas as critical constraints at the model–system interface (OpenAI, 2024).
+Many format errors are rooted not in the model not knowing how to write brackets, but in templates that never taught the model "how to legally express uncertainty when uncertain."

-From a template-engineering perspective, single-turn templates lay the foundation; multi-turn templates approach real interaction; tool templates open the action-capability interface; and constrained output templates handle system-integration capability.
-Together they form a complete instruction system.
-With only single-turn templates, the model often does well on "static tasks" but drifts as soon as it enters real dialogue.
-With only multi-turn templates and no structured output training, the model is hard to plug into downstream systems.
-If only tool calls are taught—without teaching pre-call judgment and post-call integration—the model becomes mechanical and brittle.
+From a template engineering perspective, single-turn templates lay the foundation, multi-turn templates approximate real interactions, tool templates open the action capability interface, and constrained-output templates handle system integration capability.
+The four together form a complete instruction system.
+With only single-turn templates, the model tends to perform well on "static tasks" but drifts once it enters real dialogue.
+With only multi-turn templates and no structured output training, the model is difficult to connect to downstream systems.
+Teaching tool invocation without teaching pre-invocation judgment and post-invocation integration makes the model appear mechanical and fragile.

 Therefore, template design should follow the principle of "diverse forms, unified rules."
-Templates may differ on the surface, but they should all follow unified field divisions, unified constraint expressions, unified exception-handling strategies, and unified quality standards.
-Templates exist not to make samples look tidy but to ensure that supervision signals are reusable, extensible, and auditable.
+Different templates may differ in surface form, but they should all adhere to unified field divisions, unified constraint expression methods, unified exception handling strategies, and unified quality standards.
+The purpose of templates is not to make samples look tidy; the core is to ensure that supervised signals are reusable, extensible, and auditable.

 {